yixiao1/Action-Based-Representation-Learning/README.md

         export PYTHONPATH=/<repo dir>:/<repo dir>/cad:/<repo dir>/Carla96ped4/PythonAPI/carla:/<repo dir>/PythonAPI/carla:/<repo dir>/scenario_runner

-    where `repo dir` is the directory of the downloaded `Action-Based_Representation_Learning` repository
+    where `repo dir` is the directory of the downloaded `Action-Based-Representation-Learning` repository

 4. Define a config.json for using a specific model, and put it inside the logs folder of that model: _logs/(exp folder)/(exp exp)